angarsky/diveintopython/learn/file_handling/json.md

 import json
 ```

+## How to Read JSON File in Python

+Reading JSON files in Python involves using the load() function from the json module.
+By employing this function, Python can effortlessly read and load JSON data from a file into its program.

+Example: Reading a JSON File

+python
+Copy code
+with open('data.json') as file:
+    data = json.load(file)
+    print(data)

 ## Functions of JSON Module

 The `json` module in Python offers various functions to handle JSON data efficiently.